 Journalists receive tons of pitches every day, so standing out from the crowd requires a calculated approach.
 Make sure you’re keeping your email short and to the point, but you’re giving the journalist enough so they know what the content is about and why it matters.

-At Siege, we like the AIDA method for pitches, which breaks down the email into four phases: Attention, Interest, Desire, and Action.
+At Siege, we like the AIDA method for pitches, which breaks down an outreach email into four phases: Attention, Interest, Desire, and Action.

 By using the AIDA method, the reader is naturally guided through the email until they arrive at the desired action.
 In practice, the method looks like this: